 So, according to Newsday, a local newspaper, in 2009, the Long Island Index decided to take different approach:

 It still will present data neutrally, and it won’t take sides, but it will be much more active in trying to make sure that its ideas and its sense of urgency don’t end when the lights come on after the annual presentation.

 Among other things, it will encourage others to spread the word, using the persuasive graphics on its Web site … like the ominous video and interactive maps showing population trends and downtown areas ripe for revitalization.

 Below is one of the results of this new approach: a four-and-half minute slide presentation that was created in cooperation with the folks at Duarte, one of the premier presentation design companies in the world.
-It was launched earlier this year and has had tremendous success.

 Notice how the images, words, music, animations and simple colour scheme work together to add punch to the data.
 The brilliant presentation design means that the statistics now have much more of an emotional impact on the audience.
 As Duarte says: